Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Introduction

 \textbf{Plan of the paper.} The article is organised as follows.
-In the next section we discuss various notions of equivariant Hilbert schemes and prove some elementary properties.
-The following section describes equivariant Hilbert schemes as weighted affine blow-ups.
+In the next section we introduce equivariant transverse Hilbert schemes and prove that this construction preserves two key scheme-theoretic properties: being an affine scheme and the flatness of the natural morphism to $\cx^n/W$.
+The following section describes transverse equivariant Hilbert schemes as weighted affine blow-ups.
 In \S\ref{tori} we consider the case of the transverse Hilbert scheme of $T\times\cx^n$, where $T$ is a torus, and a Weyl group $W$ acts on both $T$ and $\cx^n$ by reflections.
 The transverse Hilbert scheme is then an abelian group scheme $\sT$ over $\cx^n/W$, and if $T$ acts on an affine scheme $\pi:X\to \cx^n$, then $\sT$ acts on $\Hilb^W_\pi(X)$.
 We give a sufficient condition for the finite generation of the algebra of $\sT$-invariants, and, hence, for the existence of a well-defined GIT quotient $\Hilb^W_\pi(X)/\!\!/ \sT$ (Proposition \ref{fingen}).

-In Section \ref{hypertoric} we discuss affine hypertoric varieties, $W$-invariant hypertoric varieties, and their transverse $W$-Hilbert schemes.
-The main result in this section is the normality of $\Hilb^W_\mu(X)$ for a $W$-invariant hypertoric variety $X$ (Theorem \ref{normal}).
-In the subsequent section we identify Coulomb branches of Braverman, Finkelberg, and Nakajima with transverse Hilbert schemes of strongly $W$-invariant hypertoric varieties or with their Poisson quotients (Theorem \ref{C=W}).
+In Section \ref{htv} we discuss affine hypertoric varieties, $W$-invariant hypertoric varieties, and their transverse $W$-Hilbert schemes.
+The main result in this section is a group-cohomological characterisation of $W$-invariant hypertoric varieties (Corollary \ref{obstruction}).
+The subsequent section is devoted to the study of transverse Hilbert schemes of strongly $W$-invariant hypertoric varieties.
+In particular, we prove part (1) of the main theorem above (Corollaries \ref{flat2} and \ref{W=W}, and Theorem \ref{normal}).
+In \S\ref{sq} we show that if a strongly $W$-invariant affine hypertoric variety $X$ is a symplectic quotient of $Y=\cx^{2d}\times T\times \h$ by $(\cx^\ast)^d$, then $\Hilb^W_\mu(X)$ is a presymplectic quotient of $\Hilb^W_\mu(Y)$ by the abelian group scheme $\Hilb_\mu^W\bigl((\cx^\ast)^d\times \h\bigr)$ over $\h/W$.
+In \S\ref{Coul} we identify Coulomb branches of Braverman, Finkelberg, and Nakajima with transverse Hilbert schemes of strongly $W$-invariant hypertoric varieties or with their Poisson quotients (Theorem \ref{C=W}).
 We also propose, along the same lines, a construction of Coulomb branches of non-cotangent type.
-In \S\ref{sq} we show that if a strongly $W$-invariant affine hypertoric variety $X$ is a symplectic quotient of $Y=\cx^{2d}\times T\times \h$ by $(\cx^\ast)^d$, then $\Hilb^W_\mu(X)$ is a presymplectic quotient of $\Hilb^W_\mu(Y)$ by the abelian group scheme $\Hilb_\mu^W\bigl((\cx^\ast)^d\times \h\bigr)$ over $\h/W$.